With a continually ageing population in Australia, a career in aged care could provide you with endless opportunities for employment.

 The cost of receiving your Certificate III in Aged Care online will be approximately $2,500 AUD, depending on the university you choose.

 If you decide to study for the Certificate IV in Aged Care online the cost will be closer to $3,000 AUD.
 Although a Certificate III is not a pre-requisite, successfully completing some of the classes needed to obtain one may be.

 Other expenses will include any required textbooks and workbooks for the course and application fees.

 It is interesting to note that the Aged Care Education and Training Incentive (ACETI) offers incentive payments to aged care workers who wish to take additional training in order to upgrade their skill level.
 This is in direct response to the growing need of aged care workers with specialised training in the field.
 In order to qualify for the incentive you must begin an eligible training course before the 30of June in 2015.Back to top

 What are the best institutions in Australia to study aged care?

-Open Colleges also has an extensive aged care study program that is recognised nationally.
+Open Colleges has an extensive aged care study program that is recognised nationally.
 These are self-paced programs that must be completed within 18 months.
-Like with Seek Learning, the Certification IV program includes work placement in Australia.Back to top
+The Certification IV program includes work placement in Australia.Back to top

 What are the career opportunities for aged care?